Our aim: to get to the heart of the matter in a nutshell.

-#futurework22 - for a sustainable design of the working world
+#futurework22 - for a sustainable design of the world of work

-More than 2,500 participants on site at the EUREF Campus and in the livestream: The #futurework22 - the largest festival on the future of work in Germany - was again a complete success!
-The topic "sustainable design of the working world" was the focus of the numerous discussions and workshops with the 46 speakers.
-In this special edition you will find, among other things, the best impressions around the event.
-Take a look right now!
+More than 2,500 participants on site at the EUREF-Campus and via livestream: #futurework22 - the largest festival on the future of work in Germany - was once again a complete success!
+The topic of "shaping the world of work sustainably" was the focus of the numerous discussions and workshops with 46 speakers.
+In this special edition you will find, among other things, the best impressions of the event.
+Take a look now!

-Diversity is increasingly recognized as a success factor in companies.
-Dr. Claudia Brandkamp from Deutsche Telekom Security GmbH explains how prevention against violence in the workplace can succeed.
-In addition, the "Summer of Vocational Training" will focus this time on the "Importance of Practical Experience".
+Diversity is increasingly being recognized as a success factor in companies.
+Dr. Claudia Brandkamp from Deutsche Telekom Security GmbH explains how to prevent violence in the workplace.
+This time, the "Summer of Vocational Training" will also focus on the "Importance of practical experience".
 And don't forget: #futurework22 will take place on June 23, 2022.
 Register now!

-Two key topics in the new issue of the BDA Agenda are the "MINT Spring Report" and the "Summer of Vocational Training".
-You will also find a guest commentary by the federal chairman of Bündnis90/Die Grünen, Omid Nouripour MdB, on the topic of the "energy revolution" and two constitutional assessments of the Minimum Wage Increase Act.
-We wish you interesting reading!
+Two key topics in the new issue of the BDA agenda are the "STEM Spring Report" and the "Summer of Vocational Training".
+You will also find a guest commentary by Omid Nouripour MdB, Federal Chairman of Bündnis90/Die Grünen, on the "Energy Revolution" and two constitutional assessments of the Minimum Wage Increase Act.
+We wish you an interesting read!

-Employer President Dr. Rainer Dulger promotes "Summer of Vocational Training," a new era of our social partner begins with Yasmin Fahimi at the helm, a guest commentary by Federal Minister Christian Lindner on the topic of "supply policy" and many other exciting topics can be found in the new issue of BDA Agenda.
+Employer President Dr. Rainer Dulger promotes the "summer of vocational training", a new era of our social partner begins with Yasmin Fahimi at the helm, a guest commentary by Federal Minister Christian Lindner on the topic of "supply policy" and many other exciting topics can be found in the new issue of the BDA Agenda.

-The Minimum Wage Increase Act was not only a topic in the German Bundestag on April 28, 2022, but also at our Lunchtalk.
-You can read more about this in the current BDA Agenda.
-We also discuss Girls'Day/Boys'Day, which takes place today, and the Hertie Foundation's current campaign on multiple sclerosis in the workplace.
+The Minimum Wage Increase Act was not only a topic in the German Bundestag on April 28, 2022, but also at our lunchtime talk.
+You can find out more in the current BDA Agenda.
+We also talk about Girls'Day/Boys'Day, which takes place today, and the Hertie Foundation's current campaign on multiple sclerosis in the workplace.

-In the current issue of BDA Agenda, Employer President Dr. Rainer Dulger emphasizes that the most important goal at present is: security.
+In the current issue of the BDA Agenda, employer president Dr. Rainer Dulger emphasizes that the most important goal at the moment is security.
 We can only achieve this with a strong economy.
-You will also find a commentary by Prof. Dr. Veronika Grimm on economic development in Germany and the euro zone, as well as our position on BAföG.
-Expanding BAföG is the wrong way to go.
+You will also find a commentary by Prof. Dr. Veronika Grimm on economic development in Germany and the eurozone as well as our position on the subject of "BAföG".
+Extending BAföG is the wrong way to go.
 This and much more awaits you.